-With some video footage taken, and time running short, the 10-Cell Tetrahedral kite was slowly wound in.
+With some video footage taken and time running short, the tetrahedral kite was slowly wound in.
 Perhaps I'll hang some tail off one side next time, to trim the kite out properly.
-Then we'll see what it can really do when the wind strength creeps into the Fresh range!
+Then we'll see what it can really do when the wind strength creeps into the fresh range!

 Tetra Turns Tail

-On more line, perhaps 30 meters or so, the colorful bamboo and plastic craft did finally climb high for a few minutes.
+On more line, perhaps 30 meters or so, the colorful bamboo-and-plastic craft did finally climb high for a few minutes.
 A tied-on length of extra tail helped things along!
-It was decided that on another day the amount of tail would be tripled.
-Simply by adding identical tails to either side of the central one.
-That is, all 3 would be attached near the tail end of the kite and from 3 different spots on the same bamboo-skewer cell frame.
+It was decided that on another day the amount of tail would be tripled, simply by adding identical tails to either side of the central one.
+That is, all three would be attached near the tail end of the kite and from three different spots on the same bamboo-skewer cell frame.
 That should fix it!

 10-Cell Tetra Tugs